-It is well-known that the general feedback vertex set problem (Problem 2, where k is part of the input) is $\mathcal{N}P$ -complete [9].
+It is well-known that the general feedback vertex set problem (Problem 2, where k is part of the input) is \mathcal{NP} -complete [18].
 However, for many families of graphs the optimization problem of finding the minimum size k for a feedback vertex set can be done in polynomial time.
-For example, an $O(n^4)$ algorithm is given in [5] for the feedback vertex set problem on co-comparability graphs, which is a superclass of permutation graphs.
-Among many other known $\mathcal{N}P$ -complete problems, Problem 2 can be solved in linear-time for graphs of bounded treewidth (or pathwidth) [1, 2].
+For example, an $O(n^4)$ algorithm is given in [11] for the feedback vertex set problem on co-comparability graphs, which is a superclass of permutation graphs.
+Among many other known \mathcal{NP} -complete problems, Problem 2 can be solved in linear-time for graphs of bounded treewidth (or pathwidth) [1,5].
 Later in Section 4.1 we present a linear-time algorithm for the case of graphs of bounded pathwidth.
 We use a finite-state version of this algorithm to compute the obstruction set for k-FEEDBACK VERTEX SET.

-It is also known that the general feedback edge set problem (Problem 3) is in the polynomialtime solvable class \mathcal{P} .
+It is also known that the general feedback edge set problem (Problem 3) is in the polynomial-time solvable class \mathcal{P} .
 In fact, by a simple formula, given in Section 5.1, we can compute in linear time the minimum size k for a feedback edge set of any graph.

 If k is fixed then Problem 2 can be solved in polynomial time by a standard brute-force algorithm.
 Membership testing is done by checking whether any subset of vertices (or edges) of size k is a feedback set.
 That is, for fixed k, this brute-force algorithm runs in $\binom{n}{k} \cdot n = O(n^{k+1})$ time, where n equals the number of vertices of the input graph.
 There exists a more practical membership algorithm that runs in $O((2k)^k n^2)$ time.
-This algorithm by Fellows and Downey (see [7]) is based on (1) a quick algorithm by Itai and Rodeh in [10] for finding short cycles and (2) the fact that a graph G of minimum degree three with girth at least 2k is not in k-FEEDBACK VERTEX SET.
+This algorithm by Fellows and Downey (see [15]) is based on (1) a quick algorithm by Itai and Rodeh in [22] for finding short cycles and (2) the fact that a graph G of minimum degree three with girth at least 2k is not in k-FEEDBACK VERTEX SET.
+Also because these graphs have bounded treewidth there exists a theoretically known (but possibly not practical) linear-time membership algorithm since the family is closed under taking minors [5] (or, alternatively, since the family is expressible in monadic second-order logic [12]).

 There are two families of optimization problems related to the generalized feedback set problem (Problem 5).
 If either k_1 or k_2 is fixed, the problem is to minimize the other parameter for any input graph.
-The first class of problems is tractable (in the complexity class \mathcal{P}) and the second class is intractable (i.e., \mathcal{NP} -complete).
+The first class of problems is tractable (in the complexity class \mathscr{P}) and the second class is intractable (i.e., \mathscr{NP} -complete).
 For checking graph membership in (k_1, k_2) -FEEDBACK VERTEX/EDGE SET we have one polynomial-time membership algorithm.
-This algorithm runs in $O(n^{k_1+k_2+1})$ time by checking all subsets of vertices and edges of size at most k_1 and k_2 , respectively.
+This algorithm runs in $O(n^{k_1+k_2+1})$ time by checking all subsets of vertices and edges of size at most k_1 and k_2 , respectively; note the input graph may have fewer than k_1 vertices or k_2 edges.
+(Since this family is of bounded treewidth for fixed k_1 and k_2 , there also exists a theoretically optimal linear-time membership algorithm.)

-2.3 Graphs with bounded width
+2.3.
+Graphs with bounded width